 - Gear renters (licensed/pre-licensed solo jumpers, not STP students) are responsible for paying for repairs/maintenance needed as a result of your usage of the gear.
 This includes cleaning and reserve open/dry/close from getting the reserve container wet on a landing.
 STP students and pre-licensed solo jumpers are not responsible for repacks after a cutaway, but licensed renters are.

-- No pets are permitted in operating areas, but they are welcome in the parking lot.
-Please clean up after them.
+- Pets: No pets other than service animals are permitted in operating areas, but they are welcome in the parking lot and pond areas.
+Any service animals in operating areas must be leashed and adult-supervised at all times.
+Clean up after them.